Lamb of God

 Lamb of God was again nominated for a Grammy in 2010 for Best Metal Performance, but lost out to Judas Priest's Dissident Aggressor.

 The album, Resolution, arrived on January 24, 2012.

-On June 27, 2012 the Czech police arrested Randy Blythe for the death of a 19-year-old fan who climbed onto the stage.
-Blythe pushed the teen who then hit his head on the floor when he fell and later died.
+On June 27, 2012 the Czech police arrested Randy Blythe for the death of a 19-year-old fan who climbed onto the stage during the band show back in 2010 in Prague.
+Blythe allegedly pushed the teen who then hit his head on the floor when he fell and later died.
 Blythe was charged, in the Prague 8 district court, with committing 'intentional bodily harm'.
 The band canceled their upcoming tour but resumed 38 days later when Blythe was released on bail.
 Blythe was indicted on the charges in December 2012.
 According to a verdict delivered by the Municipal Court in Prague on March 5, 2013, Blythe had thrown Nosek (the victim) off the stage and had moral responsibility for the fan's death but he was not criminally liable.
 The decision was appealed, and upheld by the Prague High Court in June 2013.

-In February 2014, a documentary film featuring the band entitled As The Palaces Burn was released world-wide.
+In February 2014, a documentary film featuring the band entitled As The Palaces Burn was released.

 VII: Sturm und Drang was released in 2015; the "VII" (roman numeral seven (7)) refers to the album being the band's seventh, and does not count the albums released as Burn the Priest.

 Speaking of Burn the Priest, the group would resurrect the name for the release of the all covers compilation Legion: XX (2018).